#

 Using Classification to Aid in Determining What to Encrypt

 • Automated classification works very well for existing documents and takes the need for user interaction (and mistakes) out of the equation.
 Automated classification works much better with items that are easy to quantify.
-For example, Credit Card numbers, National ID numbers and easily recognizable strings of data that can be found using Regular expressions or lists of key words.
+For example, Credit Card numbers, National ID numbers and easily recognizable strings of data that can be found using Regular expressions or lists of keywords.

 Reaping the Benefits of Automated Encryption

-Ensure that your organization’s business-critical data is classified and protected according to your business regulations and applicable regulatory policies.
-NC Protect adds granular access and protection controls to business-critical content in Microsoft 365 applications.
-It has its own built in Classification engine to automatically determine if the data is sensitive or not.
-Further, if you have been tagging data manually (or even leveraging another data classifier) then NC Protect can leverage that existing data, or a combination of the two.
-Finding and protecting personally identifiable data while still adding protections (possibly different levels of protection) to data that has been manually classified as sensitive can provide a very secure result.
+It has its own built-in Classification engine to determine whether the data is sensitive automatically.
+Further, if you have been tagging data manually (or leveraging another data classifier), NC Protect can leverage that existing data or a combination of the two.
+Finding and protecting sensitive data while still adding protections (possibly different levels of protection) to data that has been manually classified can provide a very secure result.

 NC Protect can leverage Microsoft RMS encryption and MPIP labels